Summary of Benefits for Benefits Eligible Employees

 - Critical Care and Recovery (Specified Health Event)

-Dependent/Spouse Full-time students may receive a tuition grant for up to 7 undergraduate credit hours or 3 graduate credit hours per fall/spring semester.
+Dependent/Spouse Grant full-time students may receive a tuition grant for up to 7 undergraduate credit hours or 3 graduate credit hours per fall/spring semester.
+This assistance is not available to unclassified employees on a term contract.

 Employee Assistance Program Services are available upon employment and are designed to help employees and their family members with life events.

-Employee Discounts Various university departments provide employee discounts for their products and services including, but not limited to, K-State Athletics, McCain Auditorium, Recreational Services, and Colbert Hills Golf Course.
-Contact the respective department for more information.
+Employee Discounts Various university departments provide employee discounts for their products and services including, but not limited to, K-State Athletics, Recreational Services, and Colbert Hills Golf Course.

 STARS "State Thanks & Recognition," sponsored by the State of Kansas, includes a variety of discounts available to employees.